Skip to main content

 • How many systems does someone touch to complete one process?

-• How many times does work pause while waiting for something?
+• How many times does work pause while waiting?

-• How many interruptions typically occur during focused work?
+• How many interruptions occur during focused work?

-• How often does someone have to restart a task after interruption?
+• How often does someone restart a task after interruption?

-Count switches, don't estimate.
+Count switches.
+Do not estimate.
 Observation reveals switches that practitioners no longer consciously notice.

 Through interviews, identify:

-Each hidden dependency is a tax paid on every transaction and a single point of failure if that person or practice disappears.
+Each hidden dependency is a tax paid on every transaction.
+It is also a single point of failure if that person or practice disappears.

 For each activity, evaluate: